Disclaimer

 What does Plants & Flowers Foundation Holland do for me?

 Plants & Flowers Foundation Holland takes care of international marketing and communications about plants and flowers to consumers on behalf of growers and traders.
 Our goals?
 To stimulate demand by using our communications to highlight the positive effects of plants and flowers on everyone's well-being and to increase Top of Mind Awareness.
 In addition, we conduct a lot of consumer research, and share the accompanying knowledge and help to implement it.
 Finally, our sector communication aims to positively influence the image of the sector.
 We do this together with growers, traders and network partners.
-Building a strong horticultural sector together!

 How will the GBD affect the Plants & Flowers Foundation Holland budget?